-The Economic Impacts of the Great Lakes – St. Lawrence Seaway System
+The Economic Impacts of Maritime Shipping in the Great Lakes – St. Lawrence Region

-Cargo shipments on the Great Lakes-Seaway system generate $45 billion of economic activity and 238,000 jobs in Canada and the U.S.
+Cargo shipments on the Great Lakes-Seaway waterway generate 50 billion USD of economic activity and 356,858 jobs in Canada and the U.S.

 From the earliest days of European settlement, the Great Lakes and St. Lawrence River have been utilized as a means of transportation.
 Great Lakes cities were founded as trading posts along a vast marine highway that facilitated commerce in an era pre-dating railroads and highways.
 This relationship to the water has enabled the region to thrive and today, the Great Lakes- St. Lawrence region is the industrial and agricultural heartland of both the United States and Canada – with a combined GDP of more than $6 trillion U.S. dollars.
 This output would represent the third-largest economy in the world – behind the U.S. and China – if it were a country.